mavropalias/icon-of-com/content/blog/getting-started-with-deep-learning/index.md

 ### Deep Learning with JavaScript

 Why even mention JavaScript, in a article about Deep Learning?
 Mainly due to its meteoric rise in [popularity](https://insights.stackoverflow.com/survey/2018#most-popular-technologies) across the full-stack.
-Many developers are familiar with it and it's a great, low-barrier, entry into DL.
+Many developers are familiar with JS and it's a great, low-barrier, entry into DL.

 You can now do some Deep Learning in JavaScript with [Tensorflow.js](https://js.tensorflow.org) (and if that's too low-level for you, hold your tensors, [there's an abstraction for it](https://ml5js.org/)) and [Brain.js](https://github.com/BrainJS/brain.js).